RUCKBReasoning/P-INT/README.md

 In this work, we set n=1 for one-shot and n=5 for five-shot.

-After training, the checkpoint will be saved in `./models` and the corresponding results will be printed.
+After training, the checkpoints will be saved in `./models` and the corresponding results will be printed.

 ### Test
 * For NELL-One: ``python train.py --dataset "NELL-One" --few n --test``